joestubbs/coe379L-sp24/docs/unit02/model_persistence.rst

 Here, we will look at a first method for saving and loading models to a file based on the Python ``pickle`` module, which is part of the standard library.
 The method we mention has the advantage that it is simple and can be used with many Python objects, not just models.
-However, it also comes with security risks, which we will cover.
+However, it also comes with security risks, which we will mention.

 The ``pickle`` Module